rseah145/smw-term2/lesson_5/Practical.md

 <br>

-## Verification and there not being any updates
+## Verification and there not being any updates on Win Server 2012 R2 (Srv 1)

 ![image](Pasted%20image%2020230719153559.png)

 <br>

+## Verifying that Win Server 2012 R2 appears in WSUS on Server2 (WSUS server)
+## Server Dashboard -> Tools -> Windows Update Service